NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 ========================================================
-DNA Methylation: Oxford Nanopore Data Analysis Workflow
+DNA Methylation: Oxford Nanopore Data Processing Workflow
 ========================================================

 :raw-html:`<br />`

 **Learning Outcomes**

-During this tutorial, you will learn how to XXX.
+In this tutorial, you will learn how to XXX.
 :raw-html:`<br />`